 + * Print an Object and then terminate the line.
 This method behaves as

-+ * though it invokes {@link #print(Object)}
++ * though it invokes {@link #print(Object)} and then

-+ * {@link #println()}
++ * {@link #println()}.

 + *